 - Hi, My Name is Ben is the extraordinary true story of Bernhardt Wichmann III.
 Scott and Claire first discovered Ben after reading his obituary in The New York Times in 2016.
 The article was a touching account of one man and the community he left behind, and both Scott and Claire were so taken by this old man who couldn’t talk, but somehow managed to speak to so many lives.
 Ben’s life was a mixture of unlikely coincidence, and very human challenges, and everything you see and hear in the show really happened (just with less singing and string players).
 His story is one Scott and Claire feel lucky to be trusted with, and they dedicate the show to his memory.

-- The show began life at the Johnny Mercer Writers Colony at Goodspeed Musicals in 2017, with just some newspaper articles and a lot of blank paper.
+- The show began life at the Johnny Mercer Writers Grove at Goodspeed Musicals in 2017, with just some newspaper articles and a lot of blank paper.
 Over those two weeks, Scott and Claire structured the show and managed to write the first act (although East Haddam, CT, wasn’t exactly jumping with distractions in the middle of winter…).
 The continued support of Goodspeed made realizing Ben’s story possible, and Scott and Claire were proud to see its first production happen at Goodspeed’s Norma Terris Theatre earlier this year, in collaboration with Dundee Rep Theatre.